People from all over the world attend BrightonSEO to expand their search marketing knowledge and meet other SEOs.

 Book flights to London Gatwick airport as soon as you get your ticket

-London Gatwick is the most convenient airport for Brighton.
-The train is the quickest way to get from the airport to Brighton.
+London Gatwick is the most convenient airport, and the train is the quickest way to get from there to Brighton.
 The conference venue is a 15 minute walk from the train station.

-The train from Gatwick Airport station to Brighton station takes about 30 minutes and costs under £20.
+The train takes about 30 minutes and costs under £20.
 You can view train times online and buy tickets in advance or at the train station.

 Three train companies run trains from Gatwick Airport to Brighton: Southern, Thameslink and Gatwick Express.
 The schedule can sometimes be altered at weekends but you can check for engineering works in advance and see the alternative arrangements in place.
 Trains run by Southern can subject to disruption caused by industrial action.
 They will have updates on their website and Twitter.